Schematizing the Observer and the Epistemic Content of Theories

 The meaning of the---strictly speaking---incoherent and inconsistent propositions in the kinds of arguments I discuss indeed cannot be fixed without reliance on a body of other propositions.
-Here, however, essentially all required propositions concern either the propriety and adequacy of such descriptions in experimental models of fluids, or the way such propositions can be treated as approximations, as it were, of rigorous and precise theoretical propositions.
-There is no implication that \emph{all} the propositions of theory face the tribunal of experience as a corporate body, much less that such propositions depend \emph{at all} on all our statements about the external world.
-Indeed, it is difficult even to make sense of Quinean holism on my view.
-As the reach of experimental prowess extends itself, and ever more physical systems in ever more states fall with the regime of applicability of a theory, the meaning of such terms as ``pressure'' (in Navier-Stokes theory) does not change.
-If one is committed to a role for a relation of designation in one's semantics, then one will certainly conclude that the reference of the term changes.
-I deny, however, that meaning is exhausted by, much less grounded in, referential relations (as I argue in \S\ref{sec:sems-epist-onto} below, and at much greater length in \citeNP{curiel-prpy-basis-sems}).}
+Here, however, the required propositions concern either the propriety and adequacy of such descriptions in experimental models of fluids, or the way such propositions can be treated as approximations, as it were, of rigorous and precise theoretical propositions.
+There is no implication that \emph{all} the propositions of theory face the tribunal of experience as a corporate body.}